 (1) Be firm with your server

 There are many trendy gluten-free dieters out there.
 Tell him you’re not one of them.
 Ask him to take your request seriously.
-Speak with the manager if you feel uncomfortable with your server’s ability and knowledge about this process.
+If you feel uncomfortable with your server’s ability and knowledge about this process, speak with the manager.

 (2) Look for clues

-Some restaurants use different colored plates or toothpicks to identify gluten-free items.
-These clues can help you know how safe your dish was prepared.
+Some restaurants use different-colored plates or toothpicks to identify gluten-free items.
+These clues can help you determine how safely your dish was prepared.

 The picture below shows that Red Robin marks its gluten-free dishes with a purple toothpick.